bouncingsoles/aws-rotate-iam-key/README.md

 aws-rotate-iam-key
 =========
 This module will update the IAM key for a user account that you specify for Windows or Linux hosts.
+It updated the enviroment variables on Windows servers, as well as updating the files in c:\Users\\{{aws_cli_user}}\.aws.
+For linux severs it updates the account in /home/{{aws_cli_user}}/.aws

 Requirements
 ------------